GameFoundry/bsf/Documentation/Manuals/Native/User/simpleMaterial.md

 We will delay further discussion of shaders and GPU programs to a later chapter.

 # Material creation
-To create a material use the @ref bs::Material::create "Material::create" method, which expects a **Shader** as a parameter.
+To create a material use the @ref bs::Material::create "Material::create()" method, which expects a **Shader** as a parameter.

 ~~~~~~~~~~~~~{.cpp}
 // Get one of the built-in shaders